 - Renewing projects have active clients that benefit from the housing and services provision.
 By putting at higher risk of defunding renewing projects, it is possible that a non-funded project would be in a position of uprooting, and in a worst-case scenario unhousing, current active participants. - 2.
-As a Unified Funding Agency, Community Shelter Board works with all subrecipients throughout the grant year to improve performance for a non-performing project and ultimately identifies a different subrecipient if performance does not improve.
+As a Unified Funding Agency, Community Shelter Board works with all subrecipients throughout the grant year to improve performance for a non-performing project and ultimately identifies a different subrecipient to take over the project if performance does not improve.
 These changes occur in a seamless fashion, in most cases without a need for a project reallocation and with no impact on the participants served.
 Because of the process described above, no new project would take priority over a well-functioning, active, existing project.

-The CoC Board will propose the ranking for all new and renewal projects.
-The CoC will review the proposal from the CoC Board and will give final approval.
+The CoC Board proposes the ranking for all new and renewal projects.
+The CoC reviews the proposal from the CoC Board and gives final approval.